Budgeting for a loan

-Shop around for a home loan provider (also known as a mortgage provider) as you would for any other product that you buy.
+Shop around for a home loan/mortgage provider as you would for any other product that you buy.

 Loan providers offer different interest rates and different features and services with their loans.
 Doing your homework could save you thousands of dollars in the long term.

-You may use a finance broker (also called a mortgage broker) or comparison services to compare home loans and choose a provider.
+You can use a finance/mortgage broker or comparison services to compare home loans and choose a provider.

 A finance broker is an agent between you and your home loan provider.
 They look at your individual situation and may recommend one or more credit products that meet your requirements.
 This may save you time, and hopefully money, but they may be receiving a commission from the home loan provider.
 So, there is always the risk that they could recommend a mortgage that isn’t the best one for you.

-In some cases, a broker will also ask you to pay a commission.
-However to charge you a commission they must have a signed a finance broking agreement with you.
+If a broker asks you to pay a commission, you must sign a finance broking agreement with them..
 They are not entitled to a commission unless they obtain the credit on the exact terms specified in the finance broking agreement.

 If you decide to use a finance broker or comparison provider, ask questions such as:

-Pre-approval is useful for showing vendors that you are serious about making an offer, and streamlines the process of finalising your finance before making an offer.
-This reduces the chance of delays in making an offer and you being ‘gazumped’ (see Gazumping in Making an offer).
+Pre-approval is useful for showing vendors that you are serious about the property, and streamlines the process of finalising your finance before making an offer.

 While you should have your solicitor or conveyancer review your mortgage contract, you should also review it yourself.
 Before you sign it, be sure it meets all of your needs.
-You should also make sure you understand the fees the contract says you will be charged.
-For example, the contract may say you will be charged for cash and cheque deposits to your account.
-You should especially be aware of what fees you will be charged if you refinance your loan or change a home loan provider.
+You should also make sure you understand the fees that you will be charged.
+Aslo, be aware of what fees you will be charged if you refinance your loan or change home loan providers.

 The National Consumer Credit Protection Act 2009 gives protection to people borrowing money.
 It requires home loan providers to give you information that is clear and easy to understand.
 This will help you decide whether you can afford to borrow.